WICG/soft-navigations/README.md

   - If it’s a “click” event, those tasks are spawned by the event handler itself
 * In case of a “click” event, the handler triggered tasks that included History.pushState() or History.replaceState() calls, or a change to the document’s location
 * The tasks modify DOM elements.
-  - We may try to limit that to specific DOM elements in case we'd see the heuristic is too broad and captures modifications which should not be reasonably be considered navigations".
+  - We may try to limit that to specific DOM elements or some other heuristic regarding "meaningful" DOM modifications, in case we'd see the heuristic is too broad and captures modifications which should not be reasonably be considered navigations".
 * The next paint that contains a contentful element will be considered the soft navigation’s FCP.
 * The next largest contentnful element will trigger LCP entries.